This is a live, interactive, hands-on cooking class held online via Zoom. See our event policies at the bottom of this webpage.

 This holiday season, give yourself and others beautiful bites of delicious (and portable!)
 Malaysian treats!
 Since we shouldn't be feasting together, it shouldn't stop you from sharing your love for cooking by gifting food.
 The hand-crimped beautiful spiral curry puffs filled with spiced chicken curry will sure to impress your family and friends.
 Plus, green conical "trees" of pulut inti is certainly on point with the season!
 One savory and one sweet treat, perfect for taking a break with a cup of tea as we wind down from 2020.

 Spiral Chicken Curry Puffs - Chicken, Potato and Egg in Laminated Pastry Dough

 Pulut Inti - Triangular Cones of Banana Leaf Wrapped Sticky Rice with Caramelized Coconut

-Equipment and Ingredient List for this class will be linked here soon.
+Equipment and Ingredient List for this class is accessible here.

 This menu contains the following common allergens: Shellfish, Egg, Tree Nuts, Dairy, Wheat.
 If you have allergies or dietary restrictions that concern your ability to cook along, please e-mail email@example.com before purchasing a ticket.

 If you’re new to 18 Reasons Online, please read this guide: How to Take an Online Class at 18 Reasons.
 Five calendar days before class, 18 Reasons may decide to cancel this class if not enough tickets are sold.
 We will notify registrants by email about cancellations.